NapaLakshmiKiran/Dataweave2.0/README.md

-usblishing the examples of Dataweave
+publishing the examples of Dataweave